Parsoa/RippleView/README.md

 ### Usage

-using the RippleView is pretty simple . there on static method _DrawRippleAtPosition_ with three overloaded variants .
+Using the RippleView is pretty simple . there are three overloads of the static method _DrawRippleAtPosition_ to handle different use scenarios :

-## public static void DrawRippleAtPosition(Activity context , View targetView , int colorID , ViewGroup rootLayout)
+## DrawRippleAtPosition(Activity context , View targetView , int colorID , ViewGroup rootLayout)

 _context_ : you need to pass a context in order to let the view inflate itself andaccess resources. pass the current activity (or if inside a fragment the result of getActivity() )